George Canning: Subsequent offices

 In 1799 Canning became a commissioner of the Board of Control for India.
 Canning wrote on 16 April: "Here I am immersed in papers, of which I do not yet comprehend three words in succession; but I shall get at their meaning by degrees and at my leisure.
 No such hard work here as at my former office.
 No attendance but when I like it, when there are interesting letters received from India (as is now the case) or to be sent out there".

-Canning was appointed Paymaster of the Forces (and therefore to the Privy Council as well) in 1800.
+Canning was appointed Paymaster of the Forces (and was thus appointed also to the Privy Council) in 1800.
 In February 1801, Pitt resigned as prime minister due to George III's opposition to Catholic Emancipation.
 Canning, despite Pitt's advice to stay in office, loyally followed him into opposition.
 The following day, Canning wrote to Lady Malmesbury: "I resign because Pitt resigns.
 And that is all".